geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 hide_table_of_contents: true
 ---

-# 2026 Activities
+# 2026 Proposed Activities

-This page presents our thinking regarding ways to allocate time and money across the four GGC customer lifecycle phases in 2026.
+This page presents our thinking regarding the most important ways to allocate time and money across the four GGC customer lifecycle phases in 2026.

 :::info
-It was determined that customer retention is the primary focus of 2026 activities.
-All proposed tasks should point towards this ultimate goal.
-Additional activities that don't target customer retention are included at the bottom of the page for future consideration.
+Customer retention is a primary focus for 2026 activities.
+All proposed tasks should directly or indirectly support this goal.
+Additional activities that don't support customer retention are included at the bottom of the page for future consideration.
 :::

 ## Customer Acquisition Phase

-In 2026, we need to improve our ability to find new target customers and get them to download the system.
-Acquisition activities will focus on customers in our target demographic who are most likely to continue using the app beyond the free trial period.
+In 2026, we need to improve our ability to find new customers in our target demographic and get them to download the system.
+Acquisition activities will focus on customers in our target demographic who are most likely to be retained (i.e. continue using the app beyond the free trial period.)

 *Improve online marketing.*  In 2025, we eventually stopped paying for online ads because it was not translating into new downloads.
 We hypothesize that this was because of a lack of social proof.
 In 2026, we will resume experimenting with online advertising through an ambassador program which will generate content while increasing social proof.